MusicDin/kubitect/docs/user-guide/configuration/hosts.md

       - name: data-pool # (1)!
 ```

-1. If the path of the resource pool is not specified, it is created under the path `/var/lib/libvirt/images/`.
+1. If the path of the resource pool is not specified, it will be created under the path `/var/lib/libvirt/images/`.

 ## Example usage

 ### Multiple hosts

-With Kubitect the cluster can be deployed on multiple hosts.
-All hosts need to be specified in the configuration file.
+Kubitect allows you to deploy a cluster on multiple hosts, which need to be specified in the configuration file.

 ```yaml
 hosts: